 Olympus E-M5 II versus Panasonic G85

-The Olympus OM-D E-M5 Mark II and the Panasonic Lumix DMC-G85 (called Panasonic G80 in some regions) are two digital cameras that were officially introduced, respectively, in February 2015 and September 2016.
+The Olympus OM-D E-M5 Mark II and the Panasonic Lumix DMC-G85 (labelled Panasonic G80 in some countries) are two digital cameras that were officially introduced, respectively, in February 2015 and September 2016.
 Both the E-M5 II and the G85 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
 The Olympus has a resolution of 15.9 megapixel, whereas the Panasonic provides 15.8 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

-The physical size and weight of the Olympus E-M5 II and the Panasonic G85 are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The side-by-side display below illustrates the physical size and weight of the Olympus E-M5 II and the Panasonic G85.
+Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the E-M5 II – represents the basis for the calculations across all the size and weight measures).
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the E-M5 II – represents the basis or 100 percent across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic G85 is somewhat larger (8 percent) than the Olympus E-M5 II.
-Moreover, the G85 is slightly heavier (8 percent) than the E-M5 II.
-Cameras that are aimed at professionals or semi-pros tend to be a bit bulkier in order to give them the necessary environmental and shock resistance.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic G85 is notably larger (8 percent) than the Olympus E-M5 II.
+Moreover, the G85 is markedly heavier (8 percent) than the E-M5 II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can find an overview of suitable optics in the Micro Four Thirds Lens Catalog.
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.